-Figure 4.9 shows the dependence of encircled energy radii on off-axis angle on the HRC-I with the HRMA focus at the HRC-I aimpoint.
+Figure 4.11 shows the dependence of encircled energy radii on off-axis angle on the HRC-I with the HRMA focus at the HRC-I aimpoint.
 Because the HRC-I is axially symmetric with respect to the HRMA optical axis, the off-axis encircled energy radii are almost azimuthally symmetric, except some small asymmetry due to the imperfect HRMA as mentioned above.
 The figure gives the averaged radii for 1.49 keV and 6.40 keV at 50% and 90% encircled energy.
-The blurs due to the HRC-I spatial resolution and the Chandra aspect error (FWHM: 0.22") are included.
+The blurs due to the HRC-I spatial resolution and the aspect solution, estimated to be FWHM: 0.22", are included.